top of page

 ARIZONA

 In early 2022, a move to repeal Arizona’s “energy choice” bill (HB 2101) was introduced, written by Salt River Project and backed by all of the state’s IOUs.
 The bill passed and repeals the existing energy competition statute.
-Legislators have agreed to form an energy taskforce to get up to speed on the changing energy market and other viable structures for competition, the changing grid and distributed energy, etc. LEAN is working with advocacy groups in the state on trying to get a seat at that table.
+Legislators have agreed to form an energy taskforce to get up to speed on the changing energy market and other viable structures for competition, the changing grid and distributed energy, etc. LEAN is working with advocacy groups in the state on trying to get a seat at that table. â€‹In April, 2022, a coalition of climate action groups drafted a sign-on letter compelling the ACC to open a docket to study CCA to no avail.

 COLORADO